alejotoro-o/chat-ui/README.md

 - Extend functionality by passing callbacks (`onSend`, `onClick`, etc.) to integrate with any backend.
 - File support is built in — drag‑and‑drop, paste, or select files directly in the message bar.

-Got it 👍 — here’s a refined **Components Overview** section in Markdown.
-I’ve removed the “Purpose” and “Usage notes” headings and instead added a short prose paragraph at the beginning of each component to explain what it does.
-Each prop is still documented clearly.

 ## Components Overview

 This package provides the following components: